-Azmat Class Fast Attack Craft (Missile) are currently under construction for the Pakistan Navy.
+The Azmat Class Fast Attack Craft (Missile) were constructed for the Pakistan Navy.
 The first two boats were commissioned between 2012 and 2014, while the third vessel in class is expected to be commissioned in 2016.

 Azmat Class orders and deliveries

 The first fast attack craft, PNS Azmat (1013), was jointly developed by China Shipbuilding and Offshore Company (CSOC) and Xingang Shipyard.
 It was launched in September 2011 and commissioned into service in April 2012.

 The Pakistan Navy entered a transfer of technology (ToT) agreement with CSOC and Xingang Shipyard to build two more vessels at Karachi Shipyard & Engineering Works (KS&EW).